agbb/DataFil/README.md

 # Showcase App and Example Code

-Included in this proejct is a showcase app which can be used to experiment with the filters to find the right one for your needs.
+Included in this project is a showcase app which can be used to experiment with the filters to find the right one for your needs.
+It also serves as example code of all the features detailed above.

 ### Instalation